maubanel/GMS2-Animation/bounce-ball/README.md

 ##### `Step 10.`\|`BTS`| :large_blue_diamond:

-With some trial and error try different values and settle on one you like!
+With some trial and error try different values.
+Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
+Through trial and error, settle on a value you like!

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>